-Mastercard designed the Excessive Chargeback Program (ECP) to encourage each Acquirer to closely monitor, on an ongoing basis, its chargeback performance at the Merchant level and to determine promptly when a Mastercard Merchant has exceeded or is likely to exceed monthly chargeback thresholds.
+Mastercard designed the Excessive Chargeback Program (ECP) to ensure that each Acquirer closely monitors, on an ongoing basis, its chargeback performance at the Merchant level.
+The ECP allows Mastercard to determine promptly when a Merchant has exceeded monthly ECP thresholds.